Compliance & Policy

 North Dakota: Employers in North Dakota are not required to provide employees with voting leave.
 Early voting schedules can differ by county but early voting tends to begin at least 15 days prior to Election Day.

 Ohio: Employers in Ohio must give employees a reasonable length of time off work on Election Day so that they may vote.
-Early voting in Ohio begins on the first business day that occurs 29 days before the election or less.
+Early voting in Ohio begins on the first business day that occurs 29 days before Election Day or less.

 Oklahoma: Employees who don’t have at least 3 consecutive non-working hours when the polls are open before or after their shift are entitled to two hours of voting leave and potentially additional time beyond those 2 hours if distance to the voting site requires it.
 Employees must request voting leave at least one day before Election Day, but employers can set the day and hours during which employees can exercise their voting leave.
 Early voting this cycle begins the Wednesday before Election Day, which is October 30th.